-providing a second wireless communication path between at least one of said plurality of in vivo medical devices and an ex vivo system.
+said additional communication path being a wireless communication path between said ex vivo control unit and said at least one of said plurality of in vivo medical devices.

-18. The method of claim 17, wherein said second wireless duplex communication path is a duplex communication path.
+- 18. The method of claim 17, wherein said second wireless duplex communication path is a duplex communication path. - 19.
+The method of claim 16, wherein controlling said behavior of said plurality of in vivo medical devices from outside the body using said additional communication path between said ex vivo control unit and said at least one of said plurality of in vivo medical devices, comprises:

-19. The method of claim 16, wherein controlling said behavior of said plurality of in vivo medical devices from outside the body using said wireless communication path between said ex vivo control unit and said at least one of said plurality of in vivo medical devices, comprises:
+generating a control signal at said ex vivo control unit;

-- generating a control signal at said ex vivo control unit; and - transmitting said control signal over said wireless communication path to a first in vivo medical device of said plurality of in vivo medical devices.
+- transmitting said control signal over said additional communication path to a first in vivo medical device of said plurality of in vivo medical devices. - 20.
+The method of claim 19, wherein controlling said behavior of said plurality of in vivo medical devices from outside the body using said additional communication path between said ex vivo control unit and said at least one of said plurality of in vivo medical devices, further comprises:

-20. The method of claim 19, wherein controlling said behavior of said plurality of in vivo medical devices from outside the body using said wireless communication path between said ex vivo control unit and said at least one of said plurality of in vivo medical devices, further comprises:
+receiving said control signal at said first in vivo medical device:

-- receiving said control signal at said first in vivo medical device; - generating a second control signal at said in vivo medical device; and - transmitting said second control signal over said communication path between said first in vivo medical device and a second in vivo medical device to said second in vivo medical device.
+generating a second control signal at said in vivo medical device; and transmitting said second control signal over said communication path between said first in vivo medical device and a second in vivo medical device to said second in vivo medical device.